 Acrylic, ink and oil on canvas, 2019

-Research includes material on our current epoch of the anthropocene, animal rights literature, and a variety of scientific journals and texts concerning zoology, biology and the psychology of compassion.
+Contextual research includes material on our current epoch of the anthropocene, animal rights literature, and a variety of scientific journals and texts concerning zoology, biology and the psychology of empathy and compassion.
 Within the context of art history, emphasis is placed on the process cantered practice of Robert Rauschenberg who embraced play with materiality and the use of found objects in his work.
 The work of animalière Rosa Bonheur – through skilful painting and realist sculpture – inspires to place utmost importance on sustaining a daily art practice, to continuously develop authentic observational drawing skills.
+As of late, the work of Lucy Kemp-Welch has also influenced the aspiration of creating artwork that resembles a snapshot, without the aid of photographs.

 2021: MFA at Belfast School of Art, UU.